 “The case against traffic lights”.
-BBC Newsnight screened a piece by Martin Cassini on Monday 14th January 2008, arguing that traffic lights diminish road safety, increase congestion, add to environmental pollution and damage public space.
+BBC Newsnight screened a piece by Martin Cassini, arguing that traffic lights diminish road safety, increase congestion, add to environmental pollution and damage public space.

 The film includes a short interview with the late Hans Monderman, with Ben Hamilton-Baillie, Professor Peter Barker and others.
 Robert Gifford of PACTS also features.